erajasekar/cs-workshop/PITCHME.md

 The general purpose utility of the computers make it do something from adding two numbers to flying an airplane.

-Note: It's a musical instrument, but a keyboard or synthesizer.
+Note: It's not a musical instrument, but a keyboard or synthesizer.

 ---